Andrea/Portdocs/README.md

 ## 12th june

 - Created the Fast member build and package
-- Scrapped? copied? the teamcity server with a tool called [Htttrack](https://www.httrack.com/) so that I can show current status in http://batbuild.github.io/PortStatus/
+- Scrapped? copied? the teamcity server with a tool called [Htttrack](https://www.httrack.com/) so that I can show current status in http://batbuild.github.io/PortStatus/  not happy with the results
 Need to come up with a plan for the rest of the port.

+## 13th june

+Starting attempt to compile game project (code name Honourbound and this is the name I ll use here to refer to it)

 # Summary